Skip to content

 • Body language means nonverbal communication such as eye contact, hand movements and gestures.

-• Body language is essential in communication because it gives us insights into how a person is really feeling and thinking.
+• Body language is an essential form of communication because it gives us insights into how a person is really feeling and thinking.

-• Using body language in the workplace offers an opportunity to show you're truly engaged in conversation, interested in what another person is saying and demonstrate confidence.
+• Using nonverbal communication is important in the workplace as it offers an opportunity to show you're truly engaged in conversation, interested in what another person is saying and demonstrate confidence.

-• Start improving how you use body language in the workplace by attending one of our courses, adopting an open posture (no crossed arms and slouching) and asking for feedback from colleagues to see which areas you need to focus on.
+• To become a more effective communicator, start improving how you use body language in the workplace by attending one of our courses, adopting an open posture (no crossed arms and slouching) and asking for feedback from colleagues to see which areas you need to focus on.

 Improve Your Daily Interactions at Work with our Free Communication Skills Handbook